 Our participation in the weekend food-in-backpacks program for grades K-6

 has increased significantly.
-Our treasurer, Kathy Wujcik, is the 2015-2018 coordinator of volunteers, work, and the shopper.
+Our treasurer, Kathy Wujcik, is the 2015-2018 coordinator of volunteers and the shopper.
 Originally, our club only picked up and dropped off bags, and contributed financially each month.
-We thank church groups, individuals, scout troops, and teens from the high school who have helped pack.
+We thank church groups and individuals from town (and out of town!) who have helped pack.
 (We usually pack Wednesdays at 2:30 OR 4 p.m.)

 Twenty-five bags of food (and a book) go to elementary each week, and fifteen go to middle school.
-For school year 2015-2016, we gave out 1080 bags of food, each containing a book.
+For school years 2015-2017, we gave out 1080 bags of food per year, each containing a book!

 Since 2012-2013: we bought used children's books from the public library's book sale, and donated a book to recipients of the backpacks.
 The Friends of the Public Library liked this idea so much, that they arranged with Miss Chrissy at the library to give us any donated used books to add to the backpacks.
 We added a bookmark, taped in the book, letting the children know that they may keep or return the book.
 Very few books are returned, so we think that students like this.
 The Church Mouse also liked the idea, and they began contributing books for the bags, too, in 2013.
 In 2014, Girl Scout Troop 239 added their own used books for the backpack program!
 In 2015-7, members of NF United Methodist Church added new books and learning DVDs to add to the food bags.
 Thank you to Mrs. Hogue & to NextGenTech for creating this program, and to Kiwanis members who have done more since Kathy became the coordinator.
 We thank Supt.
 Paul Woodard for help in providing a storing/packing room at the middle school.

 Changes to the program: We prefer to spend the money we have on food.
-Because of pet allergies and the expense of cleaning the bags, we have begun to use plastic bags; we will still call the program the "backpack" program.
+Because of pet allergies and the expense of cleaning the bags, we have begun to use plastic grocery bags (donated by Newton Falls IGA and Spicko's Shop 'n Save); we will still call the program the "backpack" program.
 We hope this will help students who might have allergies, and we won't have to buy cleaning products or be concerned about backpacks needing repaired or not being returned.
 IF YOUR STUDENT receives a bag, a note will come with it at the beginning of the school year.
 Your student my wish to bring his/her own backpack to the office to have the plastic bag set into it.
 You may choose to say to the office, "We don't want this."

-Instead of having a regular supper-meeting on the last Tuesday of the month, our members meet at 6:30 p.m. at both Laurie Ann Nursing Home and Allan Dell Assisted Living at 2200 Milton Boulevard to play several games of bingo.
+Instead of having a regular supper-meeting on the last Tuesday of the month, our members meet at 6:30 p.m. at Country Club Retirement Campus (former Laurie Ann Nursing Home and Allan Dell Assisted Living) at 2200 Milton Boulevard to play several games of bingo.
 We award small prizes.
-We have been helped with some of the prizes by The Church Mouse, Pricetown Methodist Church, Alma Griffith, NF Christian Church, Barry Silliphant, Linda Hrenko and we appreciate their participation.
+We have been helped with some of the prizes by The Church Mouse, Pricetown Methodist Church, Alma Griffith, NF Christian Church, Barry Silliphant, Linda Hrenko, Kathy Wujcik and we appreciate their participation.

 We donate funds monthly at ASECU to the NF Community Backpack Program.